apache/flink/docs/dev/table/connect.zh.md

     Json()
     .fail_on_missing_field(True)   # optional: flag whether to fail if a field is missing or not, False by default

-    # required: define the schema either by using type information which parses numbers to corresponding types
+    # optional: define the schema explicitly using type information.
+This overrides default
+    # behavior that uses table's schema as format schema.
     .schema(DataTypes.ROW(...))

-    # or by using a JSON schema which parses to DECIMAL and TIMESTAMP
+    # or by using a JSON schema which parses to DECIMAL and TIMESTAMP.
+This also overrides default behavior.
     .json_schema(
         "{"
         "  type: 'object',"